swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

 ## Summary

-Congrats!
+Congratulations!
 You now have a simple way to compare the two iterations of your experiment.

 In this chapter, you have successfully: